-Once a report is made to the Title IX Coordinator, the University will take immediate steps to initiate the investigatory process to determine what happened and to resolve the matter promptly and equitably.
-See Section J below.
-Questions about whether a disclosure must be reported can be referred to the Office of the General Counsel, Office for Inclusion and Intercultural Initiatives, MSU Police, or University Ombudsperson.
+Once a report is made to the OIE, the University will take immediate steps to initiate the investigatory process to determine what happened and to resolve the matter promptly and equitably.
+Questions about whether a disclosure must be reported can be referred to the Office of the General Counsel, OIE, MSU Police, or University Ombudsperson.